arminfriedl/xwim/README.md

 # the current working directory
 src/xwim test/archives/root.tar.gz
 ```

+# Configure
+xwim strives to just do the right thing out of the box.
+Consequently, it does
+not require any configuration.
+If you are unhappy with the defaults you can
+change them though.

+## Changing the log level
+Per default xwim chooses an appropriate log level according to your build type
+(debug/release builds).
+If you want to change the verbosity you can set the
+`XWIM_LOGLEVEL` environment variable.
+Valid levels are:
+- trace
+- debug
+- info
+- warning
+- error
+- critical
+- off

 # Contributing
 While xwim is still in incubator phase (i.e. before version 1.0) it's main